lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 ### The UseCase

-Normally, it is not necessary for the Router to implement a UseCase, but there are two good reasons to implement a UseCase for a Router:
+It is not normally necessary for the Router to implement a UseCase, but there are two good reasons to implement a UseCase for a Router:

 1. to initialize data which will be shared by the UseCases of its children and
 2. to determine which scene should be displayed, based on state.